""I… don’t know what’s happening to me."

 She still doesn’t feel winded.
 There’s no urge to catch her breath.
 She might as well have been playing a video game for all the exertion she feels.

 Blood leaks from a hole alongside her flank.
-Even that feels removed, like she’s watching it happen to someone.
+Even that feels removed, like she’s watching it happen to someone else.